 Add some toasted almonds to the date layer.
 NOTE: Roughly chop the almonds instead of using them whole as seen above because they were difficult to cut through at the end.
 We learn by trying!

 Melt the dark chocolate chips in a double boiler/bain-marie and spoon it over the top.

 Using a microplane, zest some fresh orange over the chocolate layer.
 Let the bars cool in the fridge for 20 minutes.

 Slice the bar into about 2-inch pieces.
 This is a rich dessert, so a bar this size (about 60 gr) should provide 4 servings.

-- The almonds and almond butter provide plenty of protein, healthy unsaturated fats, iron, calcium, magnesium, potassium, vitamin E, B vitamins, and fiber.
+- Almonds/almond butter are a source of protein, heart-healthy unsaturated fats, iron, calcium, magnesium, potassium, vitamin E, B vitamins, and fiber.